• Where is Winston-Salem located?

 390 South Liberty Street, Winston-Salem, North Carolina, Phone: 336-723-9111

-Kaleideum North, Winston-Salem, North Carolina
+Kaleideum North

-Kaleideum North, Winston-Salem, North Carolina
+Kaleideum North

 © Kaleideum North

-Kaleideum North, a nature and science facility, exists to support literacy, science, and life-long learning.
+Kaleideum North , a nature and science facility, exists to support literacy, science, and life-long learning.
 Kaleideum North is one of the top Winston-Salem attractions for families and has an abundance of exhibits that teach visitors about subjects like biology, sound, physics, health, and the environment.
 The facility also has its own planetarium where visitors can learn about stars, planets, and space.

 Nearby gardens and walking trails offer plenty of room for exploring and picnicking.